 Workforce planning is the cornerstone of any good recruitment plan.
-Understanding how to translate organizational needs into new hires is the best way to guarantee a strong team with high quality of hire and low attrition rates.
+Understanding how to translate organizational needs into new hires is the best way to guarantee a strong team with high-quality hires and low attrition rates.

 To help you understand how successful your plans are and what you should be working on improving for the future, we’ve put together a list of 12 metrics that will give you insight and guidance into your workforce planning process’ effectiveness.